iontodirel/matchbox_aprs/README.md

 Because the LDO has reverse current protection, the board can be powered externally from 3.3V, while simultanously powered by the USB-C port

+## Motivation

+WIP The philosophy behind this project is grounded in a few ideas.

 ## License

 Nino TNC firmware and circuit copyright Nino Carrillo (https://ninotnc.com).